 Santa Fe offer a long list of specialty cocktails featuring 4 different types of Margaritas.
 We were all in the mood for frozen Margaritas so we each chose one of a different flavor: strawberry, black raspberry & mango.

 They were colourful, delicious & strong – and they matched our bowl of chips!
-This made Santa Fe stand out from the crowd on our list of the top restaurants in Kingston, NY & around!
+This made Santa Fe stand out from the crowd.

 I ordered the Grilled Tacos de Pescado ($17.95) with salmon, guacamole, lime, cilantro & white cheddar cheese.The two tacos were stuffed with large pieces of perfectly grilled salmon, just how I like it.